-Loon Echo Land Trust (LELT) is a member supported, non-profit organization that works to protect the natural resources and character of the northern Sebago lake region for current and future generations.
+Loon Echo Land Trust (LELT) is a donor supported, non-profit organization that works to protect the natural resources and character of the northern Sebago lake region for current and future generations.
 Loon Echo protects 6,700 acres of land and manages 31 miles of hiking and biking trails in the towns of Bridgton, Casco, Denmark, Harrison, Naples, Raymond and Sebago.
 These important open spaces protect the region’s water resources and wildlife habitat, support the local economy, maintain the rural character of our region and provide public access to outdoor recreation.

 What We Do

 Land Protection.
 We protect land in two ways, through conservation easements and permanent land acquisition.

 - Conservation Easements leave the land in the hands of a land owner, but place certain restrictions on how the land is used.
 The easements contain restrictions that prevent development of the land, while allowing a variety of activity such as agriculture, forestry and private recreation.

 - Permanent land acquisitions are owned by Loon Echo and are managed for recreation, timber, wildlife habitat, watershed protection, and scenic views.
 All of the lands we own are open for public use.

 - As local landowners, we take special care in the stewardship of our lands.
 With a network of volunteers, we monitor and maintain our lands and trails.

 - We host at least one hike or walk on preserves each month.
 We host a variety of other community events throughout the year to engage people with the natural world.
 View our current calendar of events.